RobertGregg/CellularPotts.jl/docs/src/ExampleGallery/DiffusionOutsideCells/DiffusionOutsideCells.md

 ## Defining the PDE Model

-Here there are two parameters that control the rate a species degradation (k) and the rate of diffusion (D).
+Here we have parameters that control the rate a species degrades (k) and the rate of diffusion (D).
 Note that the graphical Laplacian corresponds to the **negative** continuous Laplacian which is why we negate this term.

 ````julia
 function f(du,u,p,t)